 The Children & Family Services Plan, required by the New York State Office of Children & Family Services Office of Youth Development, guides Youth Bureau resource allocations and program coordination and development priorities.
 Quantitative data from the New York State Council on Children & Families Touchstones Kids Count Data Book and qualitative data collected by convening community planning groups, identify problems and strengths along with coordinated strategies to address them.
 We promote private and public partnerships, bringing together towns, villages, cities, social and educational agencies and private citizens including youth.

-We are responsible for coordination efforts for Persons in Need of Supervision (PINS), Runaway and Homeless Youth Act (RHYA), Safe School Ambassadors, Partners for Children, Youth and Families, and Orange County Summer Youth Internships.
+We are responsible for coordination efforts for Runaway and Homeless Youth Act (RHYA), Safe School Ambassadors, Partners for Children, Youth and Families, and High School and College Internships throughout Orange County Departments.

-The Orange County Youth Bureau administers NYS Office of Children and Family Services funding in the following categories:
+The Orange County Youth Bureau administers funding in the following categories:

-- New York State Office of Children & Family Services Funding
+- State Funding: New York State Office of Children & Family Services Youth Development Program (YDP)

-- New York State Office of Children & Family Services Runaway Homeless Youth Act (RHYA) Funding
+- State Funding: New York State Office of Children & Family Services Runaway Homeless Youth Act (RHYA)

-The Orange County Youth Bureau is a member of the Association of New York State Youth Bureaus and we advocate for the adoption of strong legislation, regulations, policies and services that will promote healthy youth, families and communities in Orange County.
+The Orange County Youth Bureau is a member of the Association of New York State Youth Bureaus and the Hudson Valley Youth Bureau Association, as we advocate for the adoption of strong legislation, regulations, policies and services that will promote healthy youth, families and communities in Orange County.

 INFORMATION AND REFERRAL